aws-samples/sample-mpc-app-packaging-using-kiwi-ng/README.md

 ## Summary

-This application demonstrates how to take the [secure multi-party collaboration application](https://github.com/aws-samples/sample-mpc-app-using-aws-nitrotpm/) and package it as a Zero Operator Access (ZOA) AWS NitroTPM based attested TEE Image.
-For more information refer to [this repo](https://github.com/aws-samples/sample-mpc-app-using-aws-nitrotpm/), for details about how the sample app provides capabilities to publish and consume fine-tuned domain-specific LLM models or AI/ML models by leveraging a **Trusted Execution Environment (TEE) built on AWS using AWS NitroTPM and Amazon EC2 instance attestation with access to GPU to accelerate computation**.
+This application demonstrates how to take the [secure multi-party collaboration application](https://github.com/aws-samples/sample-mpc-app-using-aws-nitrotpm/) and package it as a Zero Operator Access (ZOA) Attestable Amazon Machine Image (AMI).
+For more information refer to [this repo](https://github.com/aws-samples/sample-mpc-app-using-aws-nitrotpm/), for details about how the sample app provides capabilities to publish and consume fine-tuned domain-specific LLM models or AI/ML models using AWS NitroTPM and Amazon EC2 instance attestation with access to GPU to accelerate computation.
 It enables two entities to collaborate securely: Party-A (model owner) can securely publish models for customers without risk of model exfiltration, while Party-B (model consumer) can consume models without exposing sensitive input data.

 In this repo we will focus on how to build, package the sample app using a combination of tools [Kiwi-ng](https://osinside.github.io/kiwi/), [aws-nitro-tpm-tools](https://github.com/aws/NitroTPM-Tools/), [dm-verity](https://docs.kernel.org/admin-guide/device-mapper/verity.html), [erofs](https://docs.kernel.org/filesystems/erofs.html), [coldsnap](https://github.com/awslabs/coldsnap) to standup an isolated execution envrionment with no interactive access like [SSH](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/connect-to-linux-instance.html), [AWS Systems Manager Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager.html), [EC2 Instance Connect](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/connect-linux-inst-eic.html), [EC2 Serial Console](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-serial-console.html).
 Further the output of executing the scripts in this repo will be an [Amazon Machine Image (AMI)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html).
 The packaging steps in this repo builds on top of an [existing sample](https://github.com/amazonlinux/kiwi-image-descriptions-examples) with additional steps to overlay the [sample application](https://github.com/aws-samples/sample-mpc-app-using-aws-nitrotpm/).